tony-josi-aws/Renesas_RX72N_Envision_Kit_CC_FreeRTOS_TCP/readme.txt

         git submodule in src\Libraries\FreeRTOS-Kernel
         ○ Initialisation of FreeRTOS Kernel and hooks are taken from other Renesas Demos / FreeRTOS Demos.
     • If using UART (r_sci_rx), with the logging library from FreeRTOS demo (serial.c) make sure to enable  ENABLE TRANSMIT END INTERRUPT (ASYNCHRONOUS) interrupt in the r_sci_rx component setting in the scfg.
+    • If there is linker error which says B section overlapping in which another variable assign the following 3 sections to the extensive RAM area in 0x00800000:
+        ○ B_ETHERNET_BUFFERS_1
+        ○ B_RX_DESC_1
+        ○ B_TX_DESC_1
+    • For the 'The register bus of PHY0/1 for ETHER0/1 select' setting in SCFG, though the notes for the setting in SCFG suggests to use value 1 for RX72N devices (0 = The access of the register of PHY uses ETHER0, 1 = The access of the register of PHY uses ETHER1), use 0 (tested with RX72N Envision Kit)